 The figure below describes the various components of the Robotiq Vision System for Universal Robots.
-This system will use the Robotiq Wrist Camera, mounted on any of the Universal Robots (UR3, UR5, UR10) using a CB3.1 controller or greater.
+This system will use the Robotiq Wrist Camera, used with any of these mentioned Universal Robots versions (UR3, UR5, UR10).
+The system is compatible with the CB3.1 version (or more recent) of the controller, as well as with any e-series releases.
 For a list of provided components with your Robotiq Wrist Camera kit for UR, please refer to the Scope of Delivery section.

-Robotiq Vision System is only compatible with Universal Robots with controller version CB3 and later, to identify your controller, please contact your Universal Robots representative.
+Robotiq Vision System is only compatible with Universal Robots with controller version CB3.1 (or more recent) as well as with any e-series releases.
+To identify your controller, please contact your Universal Robots representative.